May 30, 2022

-These attitudes and behaviours show how the different people within the organisation interact with each other and its customers.
-They are part of the decision-making process throughout the organisation.
+These attitudes and behaviors show how the different people within the organization interact with each other and its customers.
+They are part of the decision-making process throughout the organization.

 Importance of company culture

-While business culture varies from one organisation to another, having a clear and identifiable company culture is important.
-Because company culture characterises an organisation, influencing it creates positive results across it.
+While business culture varies from one organization to another, having a clear and identifiable company culture is important.
+Because company culture characterises an organization, influencing it creates positive results across it.
 A healthy culture is an important part of work satisfaction and productivity.

 How to create a healthy corporate culture

 The importance of company culture is clear.
 But how to ensure it’s healthy?
-Company culture occurs naturally whether or not the organisation develops it intentionally.
-Left unchecked, an organisation could create a corporate culture that isn’t healthy or lead to desired outcomes.
+Company culture occurs naturally whether or not the organization develops it intentionally.
+Left unchecked, an organization could create a corporate culture that isn’t healthy or lead to desired outcomes.

-How should your organisation establish and nurture its corporate culture?
+How should your organization establish and nurture its corporate culture?